brodyjones/CS-32/README.md

 # CS-32
-This is my private repository for CS 32 algorithms and data structures
+This is my private repository for CS 32 algorithms and data structures at UCLA.